Danish retailers sign Bangladesh safety reform plan

 About 3.6 million people work in Bangladesh’s garment industry, making it the world’s second-largest apparel exporter.

-North American retailers including Wal-Mart Stores Inc (WMT.N), Macy’s Inc (M.N), Sears Holdings Corp (SHLD.O), JC Penney Co Inc (JCP.N) and Gap Inc (GPS.N) have declined to sign the fire and safety initiative.
+North American retailers including Wal-Mart Stores Inc , Macy’s Inc, Sears Holdings Corp, JC Penney Co Inc and Gap Inc have declined to sign the fire and safety initiative.